 - Strict Liability: When a product has a defect that results in your injury, then you can potentially claim strict liability.
 Under strict liability, you don’t have to prove the defendant’s actions were negligent or purposeful but only that those actions created a defect product that caused you injury.
 To win these cases, you need to prove that there was a defect of some variation that went without correction throughout the manufacturing/distribution process, the defect caused the product to be dangerous (sticking your finger in a rotating fan wouldn’t be considered strict liability, because the product was established as being dangerous before it got to you), and finally that your injuries were a direct result of said defect.

 If you have been injured due to the actions of another party, you may have many more questions that what our firm has covered here.
 To learn more, contact an Indianapolis, IN personal injury attorney from our firm so they can evaluate your case personally.
 Remember to give your personal injury attorney as much detail as possible about the case, as well as any evidence such as witness statements, photos, and your own first-hand account of the incident.

 If you haven’t called to schedule your free consultation, don’t wait until it’s too late.
-Call Ward & Ward Law Firm today to meet with a personal injury attorney Indianapolis, IN clients recommend.
+Call Ward & Ward Personal Injury Lawyers today to meet with a personal injury attorney Indianapolis, IN clients recommend.

 If you were asked to guess what preventable reality kills an average of 250,000 Americans each year, what would your answer be?
 Car crashes?
 Smoking?
 Obesity?
 According to researchers at Johns Hopkins, a minimum of 250,000 Americans die as a result of preventable medical errors on an annual basis.
 It is worth noting that other studies place this number as high as 440,000 deaths per year due to preventable medical errors.